timruiterkamp/functional-programming/README.md

 # Front-end applications OBA

-In this project I will research a case based on information i have extracted from the OBA api.
+In this project I will research a case based on information i have extracted from the OBA Api.
+The chosen case can be found [here](#Chosen-research-case).
+The project overal was very fun to do and with the thought of challenging myself by not blocking the possibilities of just the OBA Api, I used Puppeteer to create my own scraper that scrapes prices of books.

 ## Table of contents

 * [Installation of the project](#Installation-of-the-project)